mjgarciamoran/hearthstone_bgs_db_S11/README.md

 ## What is Hearthstone?

-Hearthstone is an online card game developed by Blizzard Entertainment.
+Hearthstone is an online card game by Blizzard Entertainment featuring several game modes with independent ranking systems.
+This database focuses on the Battlegrounds and Battlegrounds Duo modes, both of which use an MMR (Matchmaking Rating) system to determine leaderboard positions across three regions.
+The leaderboard includes all players with at least 8000 MMR.

 ---

 ## Data source

 Player rating data is published in on Blizzard’s official website and is also available through their API.
-Players and their rankings are distributed across **two game modes** (battlegrounds, battlegrounds duo) and **three regions** (EU, US, AP).
+Players and their rankings are distributed across **two game modes** (Battlegrounds, Battlegrounds Duo) and **three regions** (EU, US, AP).

 This project fetches leaderboard data **every 6 minutes** for each game mode/region combination, and stores it in daily database files.